 5. You Can Make New Friends

 Though you may have old friendships that you cherish, you have the opportunity to make new ones too.
-The friends you make in recovery allow you to exchange new insights and ideals that embolden your life.
+The friends you make in recovery allow you to exchange new insights that embolden your life.
 There’s nothing like sharing challenges and triumphs with someone else who’s been through it too.

 6. You Have New Opportunities to Explore